lotze/COMPoissonReg/README.md

 where `formula.lambda` is a regression model for the COM-Poisson rate parameter, `formula.nu` is a model for the dispersion parameter, and `formula.p` is a model for the zero-inflation parameter.
 See the package documentation for details.

 ## References
-* Kimberly F. Sellers & Galit Shmueli (2010).
+* Kimberly F. Sellers and Galit Shmueli (2010).
 A Flexible Regression Model for Count Data.
 Annals of Applied Statistics, 4(2), 943-961. [[http]](http://projecteuclid.org/euclid.aoas/1280842147)
 * Kimberly F. Sellers and Andrew M. Raim (2016).
 A Flexible Zero-Inflated Model to Address Data Dispersion.
 Computational Statistics and Data Analysis, 99,